 - 7. New Jersey exhibitors do not need brucellosis or tuberculosis certificates.
 Cattle originating from other states must be in compliance with New Jersey's import regulations including a negative brucellosis test within 30 days, except for heifers under 14 months of age and cattle that originate from a Class Free State or a Certified Free Herd, and a negative tuberculosis test within 60 days, unless the animals originate from a tuberculosis accredited-free state or accredited herd.
 All cattle from states with endemic Anaplasmosis or Bluetongue, as determined by the United States Department of Agriculture must be tested negative within 30 days prior to entry. - 8.
 All female animals equal to or greater than four months of age should be calfhood vaccinated.
 All animals must be current on Bovine Respiratory Disease complex (shipping fever) vaccination, which includes at least IBRK, PI3, BVD, and BRSV with dates of inoculation and product name recorded on the health certificate.
 All animals must be tested for BVD-PI.
 These will be checked with the registration papers.
 Check with your veterinarian for any updated tests that are required by the New Jersey Department of Animal Health.
 Please consult further health regulations in the General Exhibitor Information section.
 Check the requirements for rabies vaccinations and BVD tests. - 9.
 Registration papers must be checked before your animals enter the show ring and must be available at all times.
 The New Jersey Certificate of Veterinary Inspection (or official interstate Certificate of Veterinary Inspection for animals being brought from other states) is required for each animal shown.
 (Please note that more than one animal can be recorded on a certificate.)
 It is the exhibitor's responsibility to see that the papers are checked.
 If your registration papers have not been received by this date, it is advisable for you to call your breed association for verification of registry and/or transfer.
 Records will be checked before you enter the show ring.
 Proof of registration of animals in owner's name is required.
-Registration papers with agreeing markings or tattoo must be available when the animals arrive at the grounds.

-Junior exhibitor's animals must be strictly owned or leased by the Junior exhibitor by May 1st of current year, copy of lease agreement must be available at all times, in order to receive any Junior awards.
-All animals with 87% purebred will be allowed to show, - 10.
+Registration papers with agreeing markings or tattoo must be available when the animals arrive at the grounds. - Junior exhibitor's animals must be strictly owned or leased by the Junior exhibitor by May 1st of current year, copy of lease agreement must be available at all times, in order to receive any Junior awards.
+All animals with 87% purebred will be allowed to show, provided they have all the proper papers. - 10.
 All animals to be milked in the milking parlor MUST be DRUG-FREE.
 Due to health regulations, ALL milk must be disposed of in the bulk tank (ONLY).
-Those disregarding this rule will forfeit their premiums, and risk not being allowed to show in future years.
+Those disregarding this rule will forfeit their premiums, and risk not being allowed to show in future years. - 11.
+Each animal entered can only be entered in one of the age classes.
+For example, a cow entered in the 5-year old class may not be entered in the 150,000lb class or the dry cow class.
+The committee reserves the right to combine classes at their own discretion for balanced competition of entries received.
+All milking fall yearlings will compete in the Summer Junior 2-year-old class.
+All cows entered in milking or dry cow classes must have been fresh at least once.
+Except 2 year olds; these will be shown in their respective 2-year-old class. - 12.
+The New Jersey State Fair/Sussex County Farm & Horse Show Association will provide bedding for exhibitors for the week.
+It is up to exhibitors to bring feed, hay, utensils, and equipment.
+Also, it is the responsibility of the exhibitor to feed and water their animals.